adr1enbe4udou1n/blog/content/posts/21-a-beautiful-gitops-day-11/index.md

 {{< /highlight >}}

-And add the k6 `Job` in the same file and configure it for Prometheus usage and mounting above scenario:
+Finally, add the k6 `Job` in the same file and configure it for Prometheus usage and mounting above scenario:

 {{< highlight host="demo-kube-flux" file="jobs/demo-k6.yaml" >}}